A federal judge canceled major oil and gas leases over climate change

 Scheduled lease sales resumed after that decision, including the massive sale in the Gulf, which elicited nearly $200 million in bids.

-The climate impact analysis used by the Biden administration was actually conducted under former President Donald Trump.
+The climate impact analysis used by the Biden administration was actually conducted under Trump.
 It argued that not leasing the acreage would result in more greenhouse gas emissions because it would increase fossil fuel production abroad.

 U.S. District Judge Rudolph Contreras wrote that the Interior Department acted "arbitrarily and capriciously in excluding foreign consumption from their greenhouse gas emissions," adding that the "error was indeed a serious failing."

-"The U.S. offshore region is vital to American energy security and continued leases are essential in keeping energy flowing from this strategic national asset," said Erik Milito, president of the National Ocean Industries Association in a statement.
+"The U.S. offshore region is vital to American energy security and continued leases are essential in keeping energy flowing from this strategic national asset," said Erik Milito, president of the National Ocean Industries Association, in a statement.

 The Biden administration could choose to do a new analysis and put the section of the Gulf of Mexico up in another lease sale.
 Environmental groups would be waiting.